Storm Water Compliance

 Site Design and Construction Process

-Criteria to evaluate stormwater treatment options should include technical performance (rate and water quality, longevity, maintenance and operating cost), first (capital) cost and available land.
-Alternative compliance methods may be considered only after any other mitigation strategies are evaluated.
+Stormwater treatment options should be based on performance, capital, and maintenance cost and available land.
+Alternative compliance methods may be considered after other standard mitigation strategies are evaluated.

-As part of the design process, CPPM project managers will ensure that
+As part of the design process, CPM project managers will ensure that

-- CPPM will coordinate civil engineering scope of services with University subject matter experts (Energy Management Utilities);
+- Civil engineering services are coordinated with University subject matter experts;